symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

         }
     }

 The two controllers are still lightweight.
-Each uses the Doctrine ORM library to retrieve objects from the database and the ``Templating`` component to render a template and return a ``Response`` object.
+Each uses the :doc:`Doctrine ORM library</book/doctrine>` to retrieve objects from the database and the ``Templating`` component to render a template and return a ``Response`` object.
 The list template is now quite a bit simpler: